gvcallen/parax/README.md

 ## Overview

 The `Parameter` class is designed to be used as if it was a JAX array.
 The raw `value` inside a parameter is therefore stored in "latent" space i.e. *untransformed* and *unscaled*.
-However, parameters eagerly cast to JAX arrays, at which point the bijection and scaling is applied.
+However, parameters eagerly cast to JAX arrays, at which point any transformation/bijection and scaling is applied.
 This completely abstracts the underlying latent value (to be used in optimization) from the user, bypassing the need to explicitly apply the transform.

 To make optimization easy, `Parax` also comes with a built-in `parax.partition` function, which partitions a model into trainable parameters.
 If a model is built purely using `Parameter`'s, this removes the need for any conditional logical that would usually be done manually during `eqx.partition`.